ShaunFerris/Coding-Note-Taking/JavaScript - Looping.md

 ```

 ### Recursive solutions
 For loops (iterative solutions) can often be replaced with recursive solutions.
-See [[Basic Recursion]].
+See [[General - Basic Recursion]].